 Our employees will receive training on Title VI policies and procedures upon hiring and upon promotion.
 This training will include requirements of Title VI, our obligations under Title VI (LEP requirements included), and required data that must be gathered and maintained.
 In addition, training will be provided when any Title VI-related policies or procedures change (agency-wide training), or when appropriate in resolving a complaint.

-Title VI training is the responsibility of VPAS' Associate Director, who serves as Title VI Manager.
+Title VI training is the responsibility of VPAS' Title VI Manager.

 8. Title VI clauses in contracts